prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. The Court may, at any stage of the proceedings, of its own motion or on a reasoned request by a party, make a procedural order such as to order a party to take any step, answer any question or provide any clarification or evidence, within time periods to b e specified.

-2. The Court may disregard any step, fact, evidence or argument which a party has not  taken or  submitted in accordance with a time limit set by the Court or these Rules .
+2. The Court may disregard any step, fact, evidence or argument which a party has not  taken or  submitted in accordance with a time limit set by the Court or these Rules.

 3. Subject to paragraph 4, on a reasoned request by a party, the Court may: